-Types of Pins
+Types of Pins for Sewing

 If you had to dissect a pin these are the parts you would look at:

-- The Head – Probably the most important consideration is the tiniest part of the pin – the pinhead.
+- The Head – Probably the most important consideration is the tiniest part of the pin which is the pinhead.
 Popular materials include glass, plastic or metal.
 A hot iron on a plastic pinhead is not going to be a pretty sight.
 Ruined fabric and sad seamstress!
 Make sure you use a glass head pin or one with the tiniest metal top.

 - The Point– These come in standard, extra sharp, or ballpoint.
 The ballpoint pin ensures no snags are found in your beautiful knit creations.